Badraddin-Al-Asali/DrawProgram/README.md

     [opengl32.lib,
     glfw3.lib].
   Build the program.
-  If any error happens throughout the Build process, contact me on my Email: balasali95@gmail.com.
+  If any error happens throughout the Build process, please contact me on my email: balasali95@gmail.com.

 Thank and Kind regards,